Preparation, Daily Practices and Reflection

 Think about neuroception, the ability to tune into your own nervous system.
 How could/does bringing awareness to neuroception support you in your life?

-II.
+III.
 Reflection Questions

 What signals does your body send you on a typical day?